learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 encounter these data structures when working with data you will pull from APIs.

-> API stands for "Application Programming Interface" and here refers to the way in which organizations, companies and governments will expose their data to the public for use.
+> API stands for "Application Programming Interface" and here refers to the way in which organizations, companies, and governments will expose their data to the public for use.

 New York City, for example, has a robust API called NYC Open Data.
 Developers